Dorajn/Treasure-game/README.md

 # Treasure-game
 Game written from RyiSnow tutorial
-To run game downdload all files and in all files directory type in terminal "java Main.java"
+To run game, download all files.
+Open terminal in that directory and type "java Main.java".
+Have fun